apokryphus/advanced-combat-system/README.md

   - Instead, each hit that would kill the player will cause the player to start losing money, up to 10% of the player's total amount of money per hit on Death March.
   - If the player has no money, the guard will heal to full health instead.

+  ## Mages
+- Rogue mages hide out in the wilderness of Velen.

+  ## Wild Hunt Warriors
+- Wild Hunt riders are actively hunting Geralt while he is in Skellege or Velen.
+- Has a chance to spawn after the player exits combat every 14 minutes.
+- Chance to spawn can be adjusted in the Main Settings menu.

   ## Ice Titans
 - Nine ice titans roam the Skellige Islands.